Marriage vows

 Personal vows are an opportunity to tell your partner what they mean to you and to make personal promises.
 This creates a wonderful treasured moment in your ceremony. `

 These vows are said in addition to the legal vows.
-Your personal vows must be non-religious.
+Your personal vows must be non-religious in context and nature.